Gaetz/SDL-OpenGL/README.md

-build/          // Build files, not versioned external/       // Libraries where will be taken files necessary for compilation resources/      // Files used to create game assets scripts/        // Build scripts (.bat files) src/            // Sources
+build/          // Build files, not versioned external/       // Libraries where will be taken files necessary for compilation resources/      // Files used to create game assets scripts/        // Build scripts (.bat files and makefile) src/            // Sources
 .gitignore      // Files we don't want to version LICENCE         // Your rights